 However, unexpected animal products are common ingredients in candies and packaged foods, so finding vegan-friendly sweet treats requires reading labels and ingredient lists.
-In this article, we delve into how to identify vegan foods and candy, what to look for, and some go-to picks of the best vegan candies for when you’re craving a vegan sugar fix.
+In this article, we delve into how to identify vegan candy, what to look for, and some go-to picks of the best vegan candies for when you’re craving a vegan sugar fix.

 Common Animal Products in Candies

 Traditional dairy-based chocolates are some of the most obvious non-vegan candies.
 But there are a number of sneakier animal products (like the infamous pork gelatin!), that are frequently found in sweet treats that vegans should check labels for.
 The most common of them are below:

 - Gelatin, which is made from animal bones and tendons

 - Casein or milk fat